Image & Design Tools

 Use values that match the image optimizer, image compressor task, then adjust the visible options before running the tool.

-Can I copy the Image Optimizer / Compressor result?
+Can I copy the Image Optimizer result?

 Yes.
 Review the output first, then copy or download it when the result matches your expectation.

-Can I use Image Optimizer / Compressor on mobile?
+Can I use Image Optimizer on mobile?

 Yes.
 The input, options, action, and result areas are designed to stack cleanly on small screens.

-Will ads interrupt Image Optimizer / Compressor?
+Will ads interrupt Image Optimizer?

 No. Ad slots stay outside the input, output, and primary action areas so the tool remains usable and policy-safe.